nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format:
 ```
-delete <INDEX>
+delete student <INDEX>
 ```

 Examples:
-- `delete 1` will delete 1st student listed in the student list panel of CLIpboard.
+- `delete student 1` will delete the first student listed in the student list panel of CLIpboard.